apache/trafficserver/doc/reference/configuration/records.config.en.rst

    The maximum amount of time an HTTP object without an expiration date can remain fresh in the cache before is considered to be stale.

-.. ts:confvar:: CONFIG proxy.config.http.cache.heuristic_lm_factor FLOAT 0.10000
+.. ts:cv:: CONFIG proxy.config.http.cache.heuristic_lm_factor FLOAT 0.10000
    :reloadable:

    The aging factor for freshness computations.
 Traffic Server stores an object for this percentage of the time that elapsed since it last changed.

-.. ts:confvar:: CONFIG proxy.config.http.cache.fuzz.time INT 240
+.. ts:cv:: CONFIG proxy.config.http.cache.fuzz.time INT 240
    :reloadable:

    How often Traffic Server checks for an early refresh, during the period before the document stale time.
 The interval specified must be in seconds.

-.. ts:confvar:: CONFIG proxy.config.http.cache.fuzz.probability FLOAT 0.00500
+.. ts:cv:: CONFIG proxy.config.http.cache.fuzz.probability FLOAT 0.00500
    :reloadable:

    The probability that a refresh is made on a document during the specified fuzz time.